Escape Pod

-Escape Pod is a science fiction podcast magazine produced by Escape Artists, Inc. It proclaims itself "the world's leading science fiction podcast".
+Escape Pod is a science fiction podcast magazine produced by Escape Artists Foundation.
+It proclaims itself "the world's leading science fiction podcast".
 The present co-editors are Mur Lafferty and Valerie Valdes.

 While episodes are free, the company runs on listener donations and sponsorship.

 Podcast history

 Escape Pod launched on 12 May 2005 with founder Serah Eley filling all roles.
 Writer Jeremiah Tolbert later joined as editor.
 Serah Eley announced her retirement on 26 April 2010.
 Her last appearance was Episode 240 on 12 May 2010.

 Mur Lafferty assumed both producer and hosting roles at Escape Pod with Episode 241.
 Effective 1 January 2013, Mur Lafferty stepped down as editor, keeping her association with Escape Artists, Inc. On 18 December 2012, at Escape Pod's site, Mur published "Announcing the new editor of Escape Pod!", naming co-host Norm Sherman the new editor and Alasdair Stuart interim editor until Sherman assumed his new role.
 Escape Pod confirmed Mur's departure in the introduction for Episode 377, on 3 January 2013.

 Near the end of 2013, the company announced that due to a combination of increased listener demand and a decline in contributions, they were three months from insolvency.
 After overwhelming response from listeners, it was announced that the company was fully funded for at least ten months, and that the company had been purchased by Pseudopod host, Alasdair Stuart.

 In May 2017, Norm Sherman stepped down as editor.
 Mur Lafferty and S. B. Divya, who was previously the assistant editor, became co-editors.
 Benjamin C. Kinney assumed the role of assistant editor.
+In November 2021, Premee Mohamed assumed the role of co-assistant editor.
+In March 2022, S. B. Divya stepped down, and Valerie Valdes became co-editor along with Mur Lafferty.

+In August 2023, Benjamin C. Kinney stepped down, and Kevin Wabaunsee took his place as co-assistant editor.
+In April 2025, Premee Mohamed stepped down and was replaced by Phoebe Barton.
+In May 2026, Kevin Wabaunsee stepped down and was succeeded by Christine Amsden.

-Escape Artists, Inc.
+Escape Artists Foundation

-Escape Artists, Inc. is a Georgian corporation established 21 February 2006 by Serah Eley to produce Escape Pod and sister podcasts, Pseudopod and PodCastle.
+Escape Artists, Inc. was a Georgian corporation established 21 February 2006 by Serah Eley to produce Escape Pod and sister podcasts, Pseudopod and PodCastle.
 It is distinct from Escape Artists Productions, LLC.
 The company was purchased in July 2014 by Alasdair Stuart and Dan Sawyer.
 As of January 2016, Escape Artists added a fourth podcast, as Cast of Wonders joined the company.
+The company became the Escape Artists Foundation, a US 501(c)(3) nonprofit, in January 2023.